-In exchange for their service to our country, veterans should be able to rely on the system of health care providers employed by the Department of Veterans Affairs to provide them with proper and appropriate medical treatment.
+Veterans should be able to rely on the system of health care provided by the Department of Veterans Affairs to provide them with proper and appropriate medical treatment.

-If you or someone you love is a veteran who was injured due to the negligence of a health care provider at one of our many Veterans Affairs’ hospitals and clinics, you may be eligible to collect a recovery for lost wages, pain and suffering, medical expenses, mental anguish, and other losses and damages.
+If you or someone you love is a veteran who was injured due to the negligence of a health care provider at one of our many Veterans Affairs’ hospitals and clinics, you may be eligible to recover for lost wages, and obtain compensation for pain and suffering, and your medical expenses.

-If your family has suffered the loss of a loved one due to the negligence of Veterans Affairs’ hospitals and clinics, you may be entitled to compensation for your loss of future support, love, and companionship as part of a wrongful death claim.
-Our lawyers would consider it a privilege to evaluate the specific details of your case and to answer any questions you might have in a compassionate, honest manner.
+If your family has suffered the loss of a loved one due to the negligence of Veterans Affairs’ hospitals and clinics, your family may be entitled to compensation as part of a wrongful death claim.
+Our lawyers consider it a privilege to evaluate the specific details of matters involving veterans and answer any questions a veteran or his or her family may have in a compassionate, honest manner.

-The task of taking on the Federal government to recover compensation for your injuries may seem intimidating, but the lawyers at the law firm of Perantinides & Nolan have helped many victims and their families recover compensation for these injuries.
-Our attorneys have the knowledge and skill to present your claims to the Department of Veterans’ Affairs, and pursue the recovery which injured veterans and their families may be owed.
+The task of taking on the federal government to recover compensation for your injuries may seem intimidating, but the lawyers at the law firm of Perantinides & Nolan, Co., L.P.A., have helped many victims and their families recover compensation for these injuries.
+Our attorneys have the knowledge and skill to present your claims to the Department of Veterans’ Affairs and pursue the recovery which injured veterans and their families may be owed.

-Cases against the Department of Veterans Affairs are subject to a time limit which could bar any potential recovery.
+Cases against the Department of Veterans Affairs are subject to a time limit which can bar claims that are not timely filed.
 Time is of the essence.
-If you suspect that you or a loved one suffered injury or death as a result of negligence by a Veterans Affairs health care provider, please contact one of our attorneys in the Akron / Canton / Cleveland, Ohio areas.
+If you suspect that you or a loved one suffered injury or death as a result of negligence by a Veterans Affairs health care provider, please contact one of our attorneys in the Akron, Canton and Cleveland, Ohio, areas.